chenbaixuan0622-hub/OUxSBLI/README.md

 Yuichi Kuya, Soshi Kawai, High-order accurate kinetic-enrgy and entropy preserving (KEEP) schemes on curvilinear grids, Journal of Computational Physics, 2021</a>
 </li>
 <li><a href="https://www.sciencedirect.com/science/article/pii/S187775031630299X?via%3Dihub">
-Christian T. Jacobs, Satya P. Jammy, Neil D. Sandham, OpenSBLI: A framework for the automated derivation and parallel execution of finite difference solvers on a range of computer architectures</a>
+Christian T. Jacobs, Satya P. Jammy, Neil D. Sandham, OpenSBLI: A framework for the automated derivation and parallel execution of finite difference solvers on a range of computer architectures, 2017</a>
 </li>
 <li><a href="https://arc.aiaa.org/doi/abs/10.2514/6.2009-3797">
-Yves Allaneau, Antony Jameson, Direct Numerical Simulations of a Two-Dimensional Viscous Flow in a Shocktube Using Kinetic Energy Preserving Scheme</a>
+Yves Allaneau, Antony Jameson, Direct Numerical Simulations of a Two-Dimensional Viscous Flow in a Shocktube Using Kinetic Energy Preserving Scheme, 2012</a>
 </li>
 <li><a href="https://docs.nvidia.com/hpc-sdk/pgi-compilers/2017/pgi17cudaforug.pdf">
 CUDA FORTRAN PROGRAMMING GUIDE AND REFERENCE, 2017</a>